-PBM's Audited Annual Financial Statements and the Management's Discussion and Analysis for the period ended January 31, 2023 and the Interim Financials for the period ended April 30 and July 31, 2023 have been filed on SEDAR and are available on our website on the Financials tab.
+PBM's Audited Annual Financial Statements and the Management's Discussion and Analysis for the year ended January 31, 2024 and the Interim Financial Statements and the Management's Discussion and Analysis for the three month period ended April 30, 2024 have been filed on SEDAR and are available on our website on the Financials tab.

-PBM's 20-F Report for the year ended January 31, 2023 has been filed on the US Securities and Exchange Commission's website and is available on our website on the Financials tab.
+PBM's 20-F Report for the year ended January 31, 2024 has been filed on the US Securities and Exchange Commission's website and is available on our website on the Financials tab.

-The Annual General Meeting was held at the Company's office on Thursday, July 13th, at 1:30 pm.
-The AGM notice, information circular and proxy samples have been posted on SEDAR.
-A total of 64 shareholders were represented in person or by proxy, representing 20.17% of the issued and outstanding shares.
-All nominated directors were re-elected to the board and all resolutions passed with more than 89% of the voting "for" the resolutions.
+The 2024 Annual General Meeting was held at the Company's office on Thursday, July 18th, at 1:30 pm.
+A total of 57 shareholders were represented in person or by proxy, representing 19.42% of the issued and outstanding shares.
+All nominated directors were re-elected to the board and all resolutions passed with more than 84% of the voting "for" the resolutions.

-Outlook for 2023/24
+Outlook for 2024/25